-- Check Digit Calculation calculates the Check Digit to verify the labels contents have been read correctly.
-If you enable this feature, your barcodes must include a Check Digit.
-You may also choose to transmit or not transmit the Check Digit. - Transmit Check Digit enables or disables transmission of MSI/ Plessey Check Digit(s).
+Check Digit Calculation - calculate the Check Digit to verify the labels contents have been read correctly.
+If you enable this feature, your bar codes must include a Check Digit.
+You may also choose to transmit or not transmit the Check Digit.

+Transmit Check Digit - enable or disable transmission of MSI/Plessey Check Digit(s).

-Number of Check Digits - specifies either one or two Check Digits.
+Number of Check Digits - specify either one or two Check Digits.